Registering a death

 - How long do you have to register a death?

 - What do you need to register a death?

 - What happens after you register a death?

 - What to do if a coroner is involved

-A death is typically registered by a close relative of the person who has died, however, if no relatives are available, the following people can also complete the registration:
+A death is typically registered by a close relative of the person who has died.
+However, if no relatives are available, there are only certain people who can register a death.
+This includes: